• Recipes

 Butternut squash is one of those ingredients I use a lot in colder months, and roasting it brings out its best flavor.
 For this curry, the squash goes into the oven first until it’s golden and slightly caramelized, then it’s folded into the spiced tomato sauce.
 The result is a curry that tastes hearty without being heavy, with just enough warmth from the chili to balance the natural sweetness of the squash.

 I like this recipe because most of the work happens in the oven, which means less time standing over the stove.
 It’s also versatile — you can keep it simple with rice, pair it with naan, or add chickpeas or greens if you want to make it more filling.
+I also enjoy it with jowar roti or bhatura — both work well if you're in the mood for something warm and fresh from the pan.

 Why You’ll Love This Curry